-Please note that complaints presented to the following constituencies should be in written form.
+Please note that the following official complaint policy and procedure of the College relates to complaints submitted in written form.
 This is to protect all parties in a legal sense, and also to ensure that the nature of the complaint is clear, intelligible, and orderly.
-When submitting a written complaint, please ensure that your writing is straightforward and that its purpose is clear: "I am writing to formally complain about..."
+When submitting a written complaint, please ensure that your writing is straightforward and that its purpose is clear: "I am writing to formally complain about...."